Juan José Castelli: Legacy

 Castelli is largely ignored in the historiography of Argentina.
 Most historians focus instead on the disputes between Mariano Moreno and Cornelio Saavedra in the Junta, with Castelli described in passing as a supporter of Moreno.
-Despite of his role in the May Revolution, he was not the clear leader of it, as José Gervasio Artigas was for the Cry of Asencio or Miguel Hidalgo y Costilla for the Cry of Dolores.
+Despite his role in the May Revolution, he was not the clear leader of it, as José Gervasio Artigas was for the Cry of Asencio or Miguel Hidalgo y Costilla for the Cry of Dolores.
 The May Revolution was instead the result of the convergence of diverse factions that shared the desire to remove the viceroy, and different historians highlight different specific factions.
 Castelli is largely ignored in Bolivia as well.
 His support of indigenous rights—still an ongoing issue in the country—and his religious ideas strongly affect the way he is perceived there.

 The most notable biography of Castelli was Castelli, el adalid de Mayo (Castelli, the champion of May), written by the Paraguayan Julio César Chaves.
 Andrés Rivera increased the public awareness about Castelli with the historical novel La revolución es un sueño eterno (The revolution is an eternal dream).
 The famous divulgator Felipe Pigna wrote a whole chapter about Castelli at the book Los mitos de la historia argentina, which was then moved to television in the documentary film Algo habrán hecho por la historia argentina.